-SUMMARY: Provides that the submitted statements and recommendations that must be considered in a parole hearing include, but are not limited to, written statements, photographs, crime scene photographs, autopsy photographs, photographs of weapons used in the crime, photographs of the inmate, photographs of the victim, police reports, investigative reports, autopsy reports, victim and witness statements, court transcripts, court documents, printed media articles, social media postings, online petitions, business records, and any other documents or photographs relevant to determining parole suitability.
+SUMMARY: Provides that the submitted statements and recommendations that must be considered in a parole hearing include, but are not limited to, crime scene photographs, autopsy photographs, and photographs of weapons used in the crime.

 EXISTING LAW:

 - 1) Provides that in the case of any incarcerated person sentenced pursuant to any law, except as specified, the Board of Parole Hearings (BPH) must meet with each incarcerated individual during the sixth year before the individual's minimum eligible parole date (MEPD) for the purposes of reviewing and documenting the individual's activities and conduct pertinent to parole eligibility.
 (Pen.
 Code, § 3041, subd. (a)(1).) - 2) Requires that during the incarcerated individual's consultation, the BPH provide the person with information about the parole hearing process, legal factors relevant to his or her suitability or unsuitability for parole, and individualized recommendations for the person regarding his or her work assignments, rehabilitative programs, and institutional behavior.
 Requires the board, within 30 days following the consultation, to issue its positive and negative findings and recommendations to the person in writing.
 (Pen.
 Code, § 3041, subd. (a)(1).) - 3) Requires a panel of two or more commissioners or deputy commissioners to meet with the incarcerated person one year before the person's MEPD and provides that the panel shall normally grant parole.
 (Pen.
 Code, § 3041, subd. (a)(2).) - 4) Requires the person to be released upon a grant of parole, subject to all applicable review periods.
 Prohibits a person from being released before reaching his or her MEPD unless the person is eligible for earlier release, as specified.
 (Pen.
 Code, § 3041, subd. (a)(4).) - 5) Provides that the panel or the BPH, sitting en banc, shall grant parole to an incarcerated individual unless it determines that the gravity of the current convicted offense or offenses, or the timing and gravity of current or past convicted offense or offenses, is such that consideration of the public safety requires a more lengthy period of incarceration for this individual.
 (Pen.
 Code, § 3041, subd. (b)(1).) - 6) Requires the BPH to conduct a parole hearing as a de novo hearing.
 Provides that findings made and conclusions reached in a prior parole hearing must be considered but are not deemed to be binding upon subsequent parole hearings for an individual.
 Specifies that findings made and conclusions reached in a prior parole hearing are subject to reconsideration based upon changed facts and circumstances.
 (Pen.
 Code, § 3041.5, subd. (c).)